expressjs/expressjs.com/_includes/api/en/4x/app-param.md

 })
 ```

 Param callback functions are local to the router on which they are defined.
-They are not inherited by mounted apps or routers.
+They are not inherited by mounted apps or routers, nor are they triggered for route parameters inherited from parent routers.
 Hence, param callbacks defined on `app` will be triggered only by route parameters defined on `app` routes.

 All param callbacks will be called before any handler of any route in which the param occurs, and they will each be called only once in a request-response cycle, even if the parameter is matched in multiple routes, as shown in the following examples.